-It’s been Book ‘Blind Date’ in Pleckgate High School’s library this week, encouraging students to read something different.
+It’s been Book ‘Blind Date’ in Pleckgate High School’s library this week, encouraging pupils to read something different.

-Library Resource Leader Mrs Hanson used the idea in a mission for all students in Years 7-11 to read a new genre of book they may not normally choose.
+Library Resource Leader Mrs Hanson used the idea in a mission for all pupils in Years 7-11 to read a new genre of book they may not normally choose.

 “We wrapped up a mixture of books, from adventures to fantasy, from horror books to romance, suitable for each year group,” said Mrs Hanson.

-“The students came in and selected a mystery book and will have two weeks to read it and then they will write a review.
+“The pupils came in and selected a mystery book and will have two weeks to read it and then they will write a review.

 Shaheer in Year 7 said: “I do like books like Diary of a Wimpy Kid, that’s my favourite, but I am excited to open my book and read something different.”